enrich your dog’s life

 The more you scatter feed, the more settled into the activity your dog can become.

 Through scatter feeding, Cam’s movements became slower, calmer and more relaxed.
+So I piggybacked on this in the great outdoors.

+I took scatter feeding to new environments because we were working on reducing excitement levels and I did this gradually.
 If a dog is over the threshold, they won’t be interested in food.
 So you can use that as a gauge and drop down a level or more.

 Step 1: Scatter feeding the garden.

 While the garden has more interesting scents than inside the house, familiarity can breed calmness since there’s no real novelty when a dog goes into their garden multiple times every single day.
 So the garden is a good place to start.

-It’s also where your dog will likely feel most at ease which is important otherwise they won’t be interesting in eating.
+It’s also where your dog will likely feel most at ease, which is important, otherwise they won’t be interested in eating.

-If you have a small lawn, you could break up their meal into scatter portions.
+If you have a small lawn, you could break up their meal into portions.
 This way your dog will be working their nose more as there is less food to find over the space.

 Once they have found all of the food, you can go ahead and scatter the next portion to extend the sniffing session.

 Step 2: Scattering on the front lawn.

-Just stepping outside the front door was hugely stimulating for him, with all of sights, sounds and smells rushing in (even within a very quiet area).
+Just stepping outside the front door was hugely stimulating for him, with all of the sights, sounds and smells rushing in (even within a very quiet area).

 So I started by putting on his harness and leash (which can be an excitement trigger for some dogs) and going out to our front lawn to scatter feed.